 “Big Data” is becoming buzzier and buzzier, but the adage “data is just a cost until you use it” is an increasingly common refrain.
 As the CEO of a transportation analytics company, I’m a true believer in the power of data.
 It frankly makes me sad to see so many groups investing in the idea of Big Data only to feel disappointed when they can’t get any useful information out of it.
 At StreetLight Data, our top priority is to help the transportation industry “put Big Data to work”.

 That’s why I’m thrilled to announce the latest feature for StreetLight InSight (that’s our on-demand platform for turning mobile device data into actionable transportation analytics.)
-It’s called the Congestion Analysis, and it’s designed to help you put Big Data to work to solve traffic jams.
+It’s called Traffic Diagnostics, and it’s designed to help you put Big Data to work to solve traffic jams.
 Lots of tools (including your eyes!) can tell you where traffic jams are occurring.
-The Congestion Analysis can tell you why the jam occurs, and suggests data-driven ideas for the best long-term solutions.
+Traffic Diagnostics can tell you why the jam occurs, and suggests data-driven ideas for the best long-term solutions.

 Diagnosing Traffic Jams

 There are a ton of tools out there for identifying where traffic jams are occurring.
-The Congestion Analysis is different: It helps transportation planners quickly diagnose the causes of traffic jams and identify the highest potential mitigation and demand management tactics.
-It uses different types of StreetLight InSight Metrics derived from navigation-GPS data, location-based services data, and contextual data sets in combination.
-Under the hood, the Congestion Analysis pulls together and organizes a suite of different StreetLight InSight analytics so that you can better understand and address traffic jams.
+Traffic Diagnostics are different: They help transportation planners quickly diagnose the causes of traffic jams and identify the highest potential mitigation and demand management tactics.
+The analysis uses different types of StreetLight InSight Metrics derived from navigation-GPS data, location-based services data, and contextual data sets in combination.
+Under the hood, Traffic Diagnostics pulls together and organizes a suite of different StreetLight InSight analytics so that you can better understand and address traffic jams.
 These analytics include:

 - Origin-Destination to Preset Geography – Transportation Analysis Zones (TAZs)